zzzprojects/learn-orm/tutorials/roslyn-scripting/workspaces.md

 The Workspaces layer allows you to perform code analysis and refactoring over entire solutions.

- - The Workspace API assists you to get all the information about the projects in a solution into a single object model.
+ - The Workspace API assists you in getting all the information about the projects in a solution into a single object model.
  - A Workspace is the root node of a hierarchy that consists of a solution, child projects, and child documents.

 The `MSBuildWorkspace` is used to handle MSBuild solution (.sln) and project (.csproj, .vbproj) files.
-Currently, you cannot add projects or create new solutions, you can iterate over all the documents in a solution as shown below.
+Currently, you cannot add projects or create new solutions.
+You can iterate over all the documents in a solution, as shown below.

 ```csharp
 static void MSBuildWorkspaceExample()